algosup/2023-2024-project-2-x86-retrogaming-team-7/Documents/Functional_Specification.md

 #### Goals
 - To change the playable character (play other skins of Pac-Man).
-- To change the music (if we could in 16bits).
+- To change the music (if we could in 16 or 8 bits).
 - To give the possibility to change the difficulty or the game mode in the settings.
 - To create new maps.
 - To make the game smooth and playable.